-This tells you the percentage of patients who sustained a major fall.
-Falls leading to major injury are considered by many in the nursing home industry to be an indicator of nursing care .
-Major falls leading to injury are routinely the result of lower quality nursing care.
+This indicates the percent of patients that have had a major fall.
+Falls leading to major injury are considered by many in the nursing home industry to be a measure of nursing care .
+Major falls resulting in injury are often caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections

 In Cherokee Specialty Care, 3.28% of Patients had UTIs

 This indicates the percentage of residents that suffered from a urinary tract infection.
 UTI's are often the result of lower quality nursing care.
 Better hygiene protocols reduces the percentage of residents in a nursing home who suffer from UTI's.
 Note that this datapoint is affected by by the fact that nursing homes have varying reporting standards for infections.